 Italian Studies at Warwick is an extremely dynamic subject area, displaying internationally-recognized research excellence, curricular breadth and depth, and a lively and engaged student community.
 We pride ourselves on attracting students from many different countries.
 Our graduates (many of whom had not studied Italian before) have gone into remarkably varied walks of life, from advertising, communications, media and banking to teaching and interpreting.
 They often comment on the importance of our strongly supportive environment.

 At Warwick you can study topics from Dante to the 21st century, using a combination of literary, linguistic and historical approaches.
 Staff interests are often comparativist; many modules discuss the movement of people, texts and ideas across time or space.
-Your second year is usually spent in Italy.
+Italian at Warwick provides a vibrant and personal study environment; unusually, the year abroad normally takes place in your second year.

 Warwick has one of the UK's largest and most active communities of postgraduate students in Italian Studies.
 Areas of advanced study and research span from medieval times to the present, encompassing literary and cultural studies, intellectual history, translation studies and visual cultures.
 We support students to develop high-level intellectual and professional skills and creative collaborations.